-Linden Hall’s Archery, Dance, and Equestrian teams are offered year-round for students in grades 6-12.
-Our Archery team is a member of the National Archery in the Schools Program (NASP), which allows our team to compete against other schools and train to qualify for the annual NASP State Tournament at Penn State in March.
-Our Dance team performs at home basketball games and competes locally as well as in the Mid-Atlantic region.
+Linden Hall’s archery team is a member of the National Archery in the Schools Program (NASP), which allows our team to compete against other schools and train to qualify for the annual NASP State Tournament at Penn State in March.
+Our dance team performs at home basketball games and competes locally as well as in the Mid-Atlantic region.

-Athletics is recognized as an integral part of the educational program at Linden Hall.
-At Linden Hall, our first priority is to provide the best education for our student-athletes.
-Athletics is also an extension of the academic curriculum.
-It contributes to the physical, social, emotional, and moral development of the students involved.
+Linden Hall's first priority is to provide the best education for our student-athletes.
+Athletics here are an integral part of our overall program, contributing to students' physical, social, emotional, and moral development.
 We expect our student-athletes to strive to reach their full potential both on and off the athletic field.
-Varied and diverse activities allow students to explore their interests, abilities and creativity.
 Participation on more than one team by individuals of all experience and skill levels is encouraged.